ThugsFinance/cloiinkcoin.com/src/content/developers/docs/networks/index.md

 The consensus process is controlled by a pre-defined set of nodes that are trusted.
 For example, a private network of known academic institutions that each govern a single node, and blocks are validated by a threshold of signatories within the network.

-If a public Ethereum network is like the public internet, you can think of a consortium network as a private intranet.
+If a public Cloiinkcoin network is like the public internet, you can think of a consortium network as a private intranet.

 <!-- TODO